FreddyVRetro/ISA-PicoMEM/firmware/README.md

 ## Firmwares Revision History :

 ### PM_x_5_36_25_x: Mindscape sound card, RTC  (May 26, 2025)
+- New: The rare Mindscape Music Board with dual AY-3-8910 is now emulated.
 - New: MM58167AN RTC (AST Six Pack Plus Real Time Clock) added.
 (Thanks to Matthew Dovey) Time can be saved if the PicoMEM is still powered on via USB.
-- New: The rare Mindscape Music Board with dual card is now emulated.
 - !
 Memory size wrongly increased causing mainly PS/2 Mouse bug corrected.
 - !
 Correction of a problem preventing a legacy IDE Disk to boot with a PicoMEM disk image added (as 2nd disk)